Ferenc Rajniss: Nazism

 Rajniss launched a second paper, Esti Ujság, which he continued to edit until 1944 and which offered a pro-Nazi agenda.
 He became a trusted ally of the Nazis and specifically collaborated closely with the RSHA.
 By this time Rajniss had again switched his support, this time to Ferenc Szálasi (although he never sympathized with Szálasi's ideology and considered the retired army officer as a "fanatic" and "finicking") and in 1944 he was one of the leaders of the "Nemzeti Szövetség" (National Federation) parliamentary group, which contained about 200 members of Parliament committed to continuing the war on the side of the Nazis.
 Rajniss played a leading role in Szálasi's rise to power and was appointed part of the three-man governing council with which the Germans replaced Miklós Horthy in 1944, alongside Károly Beregfy and Sándor Csia.
 He was also appointed Minister of Religion and Education in the new government, a position he held until his resignation on 7 March 1945, following emerging tensions between Szálasi and him.

-Arrested after the collapse of the government he was judged as a leading figure in collaborationism and was executed in Budapest.
+Arrested after the collapse of the government he was judged as a leading figure in collaborationism and was executed by firing squad in Budapest.